Botanical garden: Northern Europe

+Leipzig Botanical Garden, Germany, 1543, the Botanical Garden of Valencia, Spain, 1567; Hortus Botanicus Leiden, Netherlands, 1590; and Hortus Botanicus (Amsterdam), Netherlands, 1638), University of Oxford Botanic Garden, England, 1621; and Chelsea Physic Garden, England, 1673; Royal Botanic Garden Edinburgh, Scotland, 1670; Jardin des plantes de Montpellier, France, 1593; and Jardin des Plantes, Paris, 1635; University of Copenhagen Botanical Garden, Denmark, 1600; and Uppsala University, Sweden, 1655.

 Beginnings of botanical science

 During the 16th and 17th centuries, the first plants were being imported to these major Western European gardens from Eastern Europe and nearby Asia (which provided many bulbs), and these found a place in the new gardens, where they could be conveniently studied by the plant experts of the day.
 For example, Asian introductions were described by Carolus Clusius (1526–1609), who was director, in turn, of the Botanical Garden of the University of Vienna and Hortus Botanicus Leiden.
 Many plants were being collected from the Near East, especially bulbous plants from Turkey.
 Clusius laid the foundations of Dutch tulip breeding and the bulb industry, and he helped create one of the earliest formal botanical gardens of Europe at Leyden where his detailed planting lists have made it possible to recreate this garden near its original site.
 The hortus medicus of Leyden in 1601 was a perfect square divided into quarters for the four continents, but by 1720, though, it was a rambling system of beds, struggling to contain the novelties rushing in, and it became better known as the hortus academicus.
 His Exoticorum libri decem (1605) is an important survey of exotic plants and animals that is still consulted today.
-The inclusion of new plant introductions in botanic gardens meant their scientific role was now widening, as botany gradually asserted its independence from medicine.

 In the mid to late 17th century, the Paris Jardin des Plantes was a centre of interest with the greatest number of new introductions to attract the public.
 In England, the Chelsea Physic Garden was founded in 1673 as the "Garden of the Society of Apothecaries".
 The Chelsea garden had heated greenhouses, and in 1723 appointed Philip Miller (1691–1771) as head gardener.
 He had a wide influence on both botany and horticulture, as plants poured into it from around the world.
 The garden's golden age came in the 18th century, when it became the world's most richly stocked botanical garden.
 Its seed-exchange programme was established in 1682 and still continues today.

 18th century

+Gardens and orangeries

-With the increase in maritime trade, ever more plants were being brought back to Europe as trophies from distant lands, and these were triumphantly displayed in the private estates of the wealthy, in commercial nurseries, and in the public botanical gardens.
-Heated conservatories called "orangeries", such as the one at Kew, became a feature of many botanical gardens.
-Industrial expansion in Europe and North America resulted in new building skills, so plants sensitive to cold were kept over winter in progressively elaborate and expensive heated conservatories and glasshouses.
+With the increase in maritime trade, ever more plants were brought back to Europe as trophies from distant lands, and these were triumphantly displayed in the private estates of the wealthy, in commercial nurseries, and in the public botanical gardens.
+Heated conservatories called "orangeries" became a feature of many botanical gardens.

-The Cape, Dutch East Indies

-The 18th century was marked by introductions from the Cape of South Africaincluding ericas, geraniums, pelargoniums, succulents, and proteaceous plantswhile the Dutch trade with the Dutch East Indies resulted in a golden era for the Leiden and Amsterdam botanical gardens and a boom in the construction of conservatories.